 Grandma loved my dad, and found it quite easy to talk to him.
 She told Dad things about her past that my mother never knew.
-After my parents had been married a few years, Dad brought a reel-to reel recorder over to Grandma’s house and sat down with her in her kitchen.
-Mom says I was a babe-in-arms then, and that she held me on her lap as she listened to Grandma and Dad talk.
+After my parents had been married a few years, Dad brought a reel-to-reel recorder over to Grandma’s house and sat down with her in her kitchen.
+Mom says my older brother was a babe-in-arms then, and that she held him on her lap as she listened to Grandma and Dad talk.
 Dad told Grandma that it was time for her to open up about her past, that she owed it to her descendants to tell the truth.
 So grandma began to talk.

 She talked about how difficult it was growing up in Europe during the first world war, and how she grew up with a guilt complex because other children told her that she was responsible for Jesus’ crucifixion.
 She talked about the Jews being treated differently, and having it even harder than other Austrians, who had it tough too.
 There was very little food or money to be had, and Grandma had to scrape to earn enough money to come to the United States.
 She left her three sisters behind, but began saving to bring them to the U.S. too.
 As it turned out, she was able to come up with enough money to bring her youngest sister out of Austria before Austria was annexed to Germany, but two of the sisters were left behind.

 Mom is very matter-of-fact about finding out she was a Jew.
-She was just 25 years old when she learned the truth about herself, and Grandma died just a few years later.
+She was just 23 years old when she learned the truth about herself, and Grandma died just a few years later.
 If I have questions about it, she answers to the best of her ability, but no matter how often I ask, or how I phrase my questions, I am just not sure that I have been able to understand her feelings and emotions at the time.
-Mom says it was a moment of clarity for her, but she admits that full understanding of what it means to be a Jew comes in bits and pieces.
-In fact, although I grew up knowing of my Jewish background, I have had to learn about being a Jew on my own.
-As I learn more, Mom learns along with me.
+Mom says it was a moment of clarity for her, but she admits that even though she is very proud of her Jewish heritage, full understanding of what it means to be a Jew comes in bits and pieces.
+In fact, although I grew up knowing of my Jewish background, I have had to learn about being a Jew right along with my mother.